Robots that learn to evaluate models of collective behavior: Acknowledgments

-\item[\textit{ConvNet} Model] The convolutional model is a neural agent trained via behavioral cloning on live fish recordings as training data.
+\item[$M_{ConvNet}$] The convolutional model is a neural agent trained via behavioral cloning on live fish recordings as training data.
 The agent gets an egocentric view of the environment as input and has the task to predict the corresponding action.
-The input is built from two components: a raycast component to measure the distances to the walls in uniform angular increments, and a component that measures the distance and relative angle of the closest agent in multiple same sized sectors.
+The input is built from two components: wall distances sampled by raycasts at uniform angular increments over a full 360° field of view, and nearest-neighbor information encoded in equal angular sectors, each storing the distance and relative angle of the closest agent.
 The agent consists of a neural network with multiple layers to predict the outputs.
-Since the adjacent values of the raycast and sector values have a spatial relationship, the first layer of the network is a convolutional layer, followed by two fully connected layers with Leaky ReLU activation functions.
+Since adjacent raycast and sector values have a spatial relationship, the first layer of the network is a convolutional layer, followed by two fully connected layers with Leaky ReLU activation functions.
 The action distribution is a 2D grid discretization of $v$ and $\omega$.
 The action is selected by a final softmax layer and probabilistic sampling afterwards.
 The model is trained using behavioral cloning by minimizing the negative log-likelihood of given live fish state action pairs. \end{description}